-Immediately following a car accident * it is vitally important that you establish whether you and anybody else involved in the accident (this includes passengers and occupants of the other vehicle) have sustained any injuries in the crash.
-Once established, it is important that you call an ambulance to the scene of the crash, regardless of whether you perceive the injuries to be serious or not, it important that medical attention is sought straight away.
+Immediately following a car accident * it is vitally important that you establish whether you and anybody else involved in the accident have sustained any injuries in the crash.
+Once established, it is important that you call an ambulance to the scene of the accident.
+Regardless of whether you perceive the injuries to be serious or not, it important that medical attention is sought straight away.
 Medical attention is also an important factor in cases where personal injuries * have been sustained as you will need a medical report later on in the process to prove your injuries.

 1. Report the car accident *

 It is important that you report the accident as soon as possible to the local Garda and your car insurance company.
-The Gardaí may or may not attend the scene of the crash, this will depend on how serious the accident was.
-In cases where the Gardaí decide not to attend the scene of the crash, it is important that you visit your local Gardaí station as soon as possible after to give a full statement of the accident.
+The Gardaí may or may not attend the scene of the crash .
+This will depend on how serious the accident was.
+In cases where the Gardaí decide not to attend the scene of the crash, it is important that you visit your local Gardaí station as soon as possible .
+In order to give a full statement of the accident.

 Do not make admit any liability at the scene of the accident to the Gardaí or to the other parties involved in the accident *.

 Once you have phoned the Gardaí and reported the accident *, it is important that you gather as much information as possible there and then .
 Here is a list of the important information that you will need to collect and do when involved in a car accident *:

 - Details of the driver’s car registration number .
 And also the insurance company and policy number